openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        for these problems.

    * - ``consolidated_variant``
-     - TRUE if the problem component uses the randomization setting in Studio, but there is an error in the Python script that randomizes the values.
+     - TRUE if the Studio **Randomization** setting for this problem component is set to **Always**, **On Reset**, or **Per Student**, but there is no variation in the possible answers.
+Often, this indicates that the Python script that randomizes values for the problem is not present.

-       FALSE if the Python script is randomizing values or if the problem does not use the randomization setting.
+       FALSE if the Studio **Randomization** setting for this problem component is set to **Never** (the default) or if the Python script is randomizing values.

    * - ``correct``
      - TRUE if this answer value is correct.
 FALSE if this answer value is incorrect.